Icinga/icingaweb2-module-training/doc/20-The-Icinga-PHP-Library.md

 If a model has relations, they are also accessible the same way.
 Above this applies to the `$asset->user->name` access where `user` is our `User` model.

-## Glueing it all Together
+## Putting it all Together

-We have now everything ready to start using it and display a table of assets.
+We have now everything ready to start using the widget and display a table of assets.
 For this we need a route.

 Coincidentally, we already have a controller, the `AssetsController`, just an appropriate action is missing.

-The controller's route is `training/assets`, which fits perfectly with our case.
+The controller's route is `training/assets`, which fits our case perfectly.

 Wouldn't it be nice if we could have an action that doesn't require a name?
 Yes we can!